hiejulia/webshop-microservice/README.md

 + Container : Docker

 ## How to run
++ Before run
+    + Install and run ElasticSearch and Redis

 + Build
     + Build with Gradle : `gradle bootRepackage`
     + Build with Maven : `mvn clean package`